Paasikivi–Kekkonen doctrine: Liquidation

 The Finns responded cautiously in 1990–91 to the decline of Soviet power and the USSR's subsequent dissolution.
 They unilaterally abrogated restrictions imposed by the 1947 and 1948 treaties with the exception of a ban on acquiring nuclear weapons, joined in voicing Nordic concerns over the coup against Soviet leader Mikhail Gorbachev, and gave increasing unofficial encouragement to Baltic independence.

 At the same time, by replacing the Soviet-Finnish mutual assistance pact with treaties on general cooperation and trade, Finns put themselves on an equal footing while retaining a friendly bilateral relationship.
 Finland subsequently boosted cross-border commercial ties and touted its potential as a commercial gateway to Russia.
-It had reassured Russia that it would not raise claims about the formerly Finnish territory ceded after the Continuation War (though a small but vocal minority of the people disagrees), and continued to reaffirm the importance of good bilateral relations.
+It had reassured Russia that it would not raise claims about the formerly Finnish territory ceded after the Continuation War (though a small but vocal minority of people disagree), and continued to reaffirm the importance of good bilateral relations until Russia–EU relations became increasingly strained due to the Russo-Ukrainian War.
+Following the Russian invasion of Ukraine, the policy of neutrality was permanently abandoned.
+On 18 April 2022, Prime Minister Sanna Marin, with the support of both governing and opposition parties, announced a bid to join NATO which resulted in Finland's entry to the bloc on 4 April 2023.